-In the next 14 days average maximum daily temperatures will be 19° which is not so warm but sunbathing may be possible on some days.
-The average water temperature will be 23° which is warm and pleasant for relaxing and swimming for long periods.
-There will be 4 days of very light rain with an average of 0.3mm rain on those days.
-Average cloud cover will be 19%.
+In the next 14 days average maximum daily temperatures will be 26° which is very warm and perfect for sunbathing.
+The average water temperature will be 28° which is very warm and ideal for relaxing and swimming for the whole day.
+There will be 12 days of light rain with an average of 2.8mm rain on those days.
+Average cloud cover will be 61%.

 Byron Bay, located in New South Wales, Australia, is a coastal paradise filled with beautiful beaches and islands.
 Known for its stunning landscapes and laid-back atmosphere, Byron Bay offers an array of beachside experiences for visitors to explore.
 The region boasts a subtropical climate with mild winters and warm summers, making it an ideal destination for beach holidays year-round.
 With an average annual temperature of 21°C (69.8°F), you can expect a pleasant weather throughout the year.
 In this article, we'll explore some of the amazing beaches and islands that you can enjoy during your visit to Byron Bay.